 a sustainable society with our efforts and through our suppliers.

 Sustainable Raw Material Procurement Standards were established in 2010.
-The procurement of earth and stone raw materials and wood materials, from which our staple products are made, is regarded as an important issue to consider.
+The procurement of earth and stone raw materials and wood materials, from which our staple products are made, is regarded as an critical issue to consider.
 In addition to human rights, labor and compliance, we take into consideration the effects on the environment and ecosystem in the places where our raw materials are produced, as we pursue the appropriate balance between the sustainable use of resources and stable procurement and push forward with CSR procurement in cooperation with suppliers.

 For earth and stone raw materials used for plants in Japan, we confirm the legality and sustainability at all mines through

-questionnaires or the results of informational interviews via trading companies, including whether TOTO-designated standards
+assessment or the results of informational interviews via trading companies, including whether TOTO-designated standards

 concerning reforestation or restoration of areas where mining has ended and measures to prevent pollution of rivers and